It was not a good February 2019 for political ‘prescription’ MMT (nor for their anti-central bank, anti-capitalist, gloom-and-doom choir).

 Finally, during the month of February 2019 when Econ Ph.D Stephanie Kelton was again tweeting that Gov’t Deficits = OUR Savings (that THEIR red ink is OUR black ink), Warren Buffett disclosed in his annual Shareholder Letter that Berkshire had $112B in US Treasury bills (which is almost 1% of the entire $15.5T US marketable Debt Held by the Public).

 In conclusion, it’s fine if you think that we need a ‘JG’, a ‘GND’, ‘M4A’, +/or student debt forgiveness—the more policy suggestions the better.
-It’s even fine if you hate the president—everybody goes through that (just like we all went through that adolescent phase in sports when you think that ‘our’ team is ‘great’ and the ‘other’ team ‘sucks’).
+It’s even fine if you hate the president—everybody goes through that political phase (just like we all go through that phase in sports when we think that ‘our’ team is ‘great’ and the ‘other’ team ‘sucks’).

 In an age of ‘fake news’, you need to go Beyond The Memes—you need to become your own journalist.
 Don’t be afraid to do some due diligence on your own about the veracity of the claims made by MMT academic ‘scholars’ (before you too sound like someone that spent their entire lives in a classroom).